watchdog-wms/watchdog-wms-workflows/RegCFinder/README.md

 Required software:
 * Java (for running Watchdog, JDK 11 or higher, https://www.oracle.com/java/technologies/downloads/)
 * Watchdog (https://www.bio.ifi.lmu.de/software/watchdog/, see below for further installation instructions)
-* Conda, e.g. miniconda (https://docs.conda.io/en/latest/miniconda.html)
+* Conda, e.g. miniforge (https://github.com/conda-forge/miniforge)
 * All other required software is automatically loaded using conda during the workflow run.
-This may take some time during the first run or if you delete the conda environments between runs.
+This takes some time when you run the RegCFinder workflow for the first time or if you delete the conda environments between runs.
-* RegCFinder has been tested on Linux (SUSE, Release 15.4) and MacOS (Big Sur).
+* RegCFinder has been tested on Linux (SUSE, Release 15.4) with miniforge and miniconda and MacOS (Big Sur) with miniforge.

 ---